The 40 or so people gathered in conference room 502B at Los Angeles Convention Center came from starkly different backgrounds.

 Others want to buy California-grown hemp and use it to make energy-efficient construction materials, durable fabrics, nutritional foods and biodegradable plastics.

-• An oar made from hemp by BioComposites Group in Canada.
+• A biodegradable skateboard made from hemp by BioComposites Group in Canada.
 (Courtesy of BioComposites Group)

 “We’ve got a billion-dollar industry, at a minimum, and probably tens of thousands of jobs,” said Wayne Richmond, the ex-Apple executive who now heads the fledgling state hemp association.
 “We’re just waiting for government to get the heck out of the way.”